Click on any of the following links for information:

 Several options are available:

-Badger Beginnings is a day-long summer orientation designed for recent high school graduates.
-Badger Beginnings includes icebreakers, campus tours, team competitions, faculty Q & A, and special sessions on student success and advising.
-Participants receive a free t-shirt and lunch.
-Parents are invited to attend Badger Beginnings as well.
+Badger Beginnings is a day-long summer orientation designed for recent high school graduates, including students who took dual credit while in high school.
+Badger Beginnings includes peer-led small group activities, campus tours, faculty Q & A, and special sessions on technology, advising, and student sucess.
+Parents, guardians, or primary family supporters are invited to attend Badger Beginnings as well.
+To register for Badger Beginnings session, speak to your advisor.

 General Sessions are 3-hour sessions held prior to the start of each term.
-General Sessions include important information on key resources and strategies for success, plus a campus tour.
+General Sessions include important information on resources and strategies for success, plus a campus tour.
 General sessions are open to all new students.
-To register for these General Sessions, log into Student Planning and search “NSO”.
-If your first semester AC classes are at the Washington Street Campus, make sure you register for the NSO section held on this campus.
+To register for a General Session, speak to your advisor.

 Online Orientation is available for distance education only students, visit www.actx.edu/nso.